 New Portal Experience

 A new portal experience for Azure DNS private zones will enable you to manage the private DNS zones and their linked virtual networks from the Azure Portal.
-You will also be able to view the auto-registered resource records for the virtual machines under the private DNS zone.
+You'll also be able to view the auto-registered resource records for the virtual machines under the private DNS zone.
 Click here to get started with creating private DNS zones through Azure portal.